sgolebiewski-intel/openvino/docs/notebooks/223-text-prediction-with-output.rst

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: good how are you?
+    PersonaGPT: good, how are you?

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: good just hanging out with my friends
+    PersonaGPT: just sitting here thinking about where i can go for lunch

 .. parsed-literal::

     Person: I like to dance,do you?
-    PersonaGPT: not really but i like to play
+    PersonaGPT: no, but i want to learn

 .. parsed-literal::

     Person: Can you recommend me some books?
-    PersonaGPT: any good suggestions i like romance movies
+    PersonaGPT: not usually i teach but i know a few

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: good thanks for asking. what do you do for fun?
+    PersonaGPT: i'm well, i'm in a band

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: i like to read. what about you?
+    PersonaGPT: playing some music for my band

 .. parsed-literal::

     Person: I like to dance,do you?
-    PersonaGPT: not really but i do play games.
+    PersonaGPT: not really, i like to read

 .. parsed-literal::

     Person: Can you recommend me some books?
-    PersonaGPT: sure what kind of games do you play
+    PersonaGPT: yeah, i can try to

 .. parsed-literal::

     Person: Hi,How are you?
-    PersonaGPT: i am good do you like movies?
+    PersonaGPT: good, i like tacos and rice

 .. parsed-literal::

     Person: What are you doing?
-    PersonaGPT: reading a romance movie. you seen any good ones lately?
+    PersonaGPT: i'm just reading about tacos